"Some people say, 'I don't know that I want to live in a dome.' Your brain's in a dome. You've been living in a dome all your life!"

 - Most of the large cities in the Revelation Space universe are enclosed under pressurized domes, as most planets are Death Worlds.
 Chasm City is the most notable, with a 60 kilometer wide dome covering the city and the volcano-like rupture in the center of the city that produces the breathable air.

-- New Chicago in the Buck Rogers TV series.
+- New Chicago in the Buck Rogers in the 25th Century TV series.

-- The Citadel of the Time Lords in Doctor Who, on Gallifrey.
+- The Citadel of the Time Lords on Gallifrey.
 Notable in that it seems the dome is just there to look pretty.

 - Corinth in Power Rangers RPM, as befitting of a "last bastion of humanity in a world ruled by robots" setting.